-A separate private medical room is available for anyone requiring medical treatment.
+A medical room is available for anyone requiring medical treatment.
 A locked medical cabinet and locked medical fridge is available for storing medications.
 There is also a washbasin located in this room.

-The requirement to hold a first aid box in an area or department will be determined by risk assessment.
+The requirement to hold a first aid box in an area or department will be determined by the risk assessment.
 This will consider the nature of the activity and staff in the area who are trained to use the equipment.
 All First Aid boxes are clearly labelled and easily accessed.
 If the location of the box is not clearly visible an additional sign, for example on the cupboard door, is displayed.
-A list showing where First Aid Boxes are located is contained in Appendix C.
+See Appendix C for list of First Aid Box locations.

-First Aid and sporting injury bags for staff to take off site for school trips and sporting fixtures are kept in the medical room.
+First Aid and sporting injury bags for staff to take off site for school trips and sporting fixtures are kept in the medical room and checked by medical room staff.

-First aid boxes will be stocked with the minimum contents as outlined by the HSE.
-The boxes will only contain equipment that staff have been trained to use and relate to the activity taking place.
+First aid bags and boxes will be stocked with the minimum contents as outlined by the HSE.
+They will only contain equipment that staff have been trained to use and relate to the activity taking place.
 No medication is held in a first aid box.

-The School has a responsibility under HSE legislation to ensure that pupils, employees and visitors are aware of the location of first aid boxes and First Aiders.
+The school has a responsibility under HSE legislation to ensure that pupils, employees and visitors are aware of the location of first aid boxes and First Aiders.
 First aid boxes and signage should be green and white complying with the Health and Safety at Work (Signs and Signals) Regulations 1996.

-The School Nurse and Matron are responsible for checking and replenishing First Aid boxes.
+The School Nurse and Medical Room staff are responsible for checking and replenishing First Aid bags and boxes, however staff are responsible for communicating if they have used anything to enable this to be completed quickly.